TABLE OF CONTENTS

 Guide to the Jared Ellison Groce biographical manuscript, 1936 MS 179

 This biographical manuscript of the life of Jared Ellison Groce II, features particular emphasis on his activities in Texas and was written in 1936 by Sarah Groce Berlet.
-Through the efforts of the slaves he brought with him, Groce built his home, quarters for the slaves, and cleared the land for planting.
-The manuscript details the hardships the early settlers faced, both from drought and from hostile Indians.
-Groce was a member of the band of colonists raised by Colonel Austin for a punitive expedition against the Carancuas Indians, a campaign briefly described herein.
-Following a successful season growing corn, Groce changed crops and became the first cotton planter in Texas.
+The manuscript details the experiences from a 19th century white settlers' perspective.
 Prior to his death he divided his property between his sons Leonard Waller Groce and Jared E. Junior.
 Manuscript also contains information on the ancestry and life of son, Leonard.

 This material is open for research.